 These days, every mainstream brand needs a small, trendy Crossover.
 Here's Fiat's take on the Juke-genre, the fashionable 500X.
 Jonathan Crouch reports on the revised model.

-Fiat offers SUV buyers an improved version of its characterful 500X small Crossover model.
+Fiat offers buyers in the small SUV segment an improved version of its characterful 500X Crossover model.
 It's bigger than it looks and there's a new range of more efficient three and four cylinder petrol engines on offer, plus improved connectivity and a whole stack of personalisation options.
 You can even get a 'Dolcevita' open-topped version.
 If you're looking for a surefire conversation starter, you can't do a lot better.